pakizarashid/thesis/README.md

 **Full writeups:** [Stage 1](./STAGE1_WRITEUP.md) · [Stage 2](./STAGE2_WRITEUP.md) · [AudioPure](./AUDIOPURE_WRITEUP.md) *(these predate the PGD and Stage 3 work below — this README is the up-to-date account until they're refreshed)*

 ---
-**TL;DR:** training the disruption objective into the watermark embedder's own weights (six variations tried) never worked — the shared-weight LoRA setup doesn't have the optimization freedom that SafeSpeech's real per-utterance PGD mechanism has.
-Switching to that mechanism directly (`disruption_pgd.py`) fixed it: a small, calibrated waveform perturbation disrupts voice cloning while keeping detection accuracy and audio quality intact, confirmed at n=100 across three corpora with zero retuning.
+**TL;DR:** training the disruption objective into the watermark embedder's own weights (six variations tried) never worked — the shared-weight LoRA setup doesn't have the optimization freedom that SafeSpeech's real per-utterance, epsilon-bounded sign-gradient perturbation mechanism has (algorithmically the same family widely called PGD in adversarial ML — Madry et al.'s method — though SafeSpeech's own paper doesn't use that term itself, framing it instead via the unlearnable-examples literature).
+Switching to that mechanism directly (`disruption_pgd.py`, this project's own naming) fixed it: a small, calibrated waveform perturbation disrupts voice cloning while keeping detection accuracy and audio quality intact, confirmed at n=100 across three corpora with zero retuning.
 That's the thesis's central result.
 Separately, fine-tuning the detector to survive AudioPure purification was tried three times and independently verified twice — it doesn't work, which itself localizes the vulnerability to the representation, not the detector.

-**Where this stands as research:** this is not a straight reproduction.
-1. Stage 1's traceability watermarking reproduces VoiceMark's own published numbers, validated at increasing scale — necessary groundwork, not the contribution by itself.
-2. AudioPure diffusion purification defeats the watermark, a gap VoiceMark's own paper never tests and never claims to survive; this project diagnosed *why it resists fixing* two independent ways — three rounds of detector fine-tuning directly against purified audio (Stage 3), and a 3x training-data scale-up — both converge to the same chance-level collapse, which localizes the failure to the frozen representation, not to detector capacity or data volume.
+**Where this stands as research, in one paragraph:** this is not a straight reproduction.
+(1) Stage 1's traceability watermarking reproduces VoiceMark's own published *augmentation-robustness* numbers, validated at increasing scale — necessary groundwork, not the contribution by itself, and a narrower claim than "the watermark survives cloning" (see (4)).
+(2) AudioPure diffusion purification defeats the watermark, a gap VoiceMark's own paper never tests and never claims to survive; this project diagnosed *why it resists fixing* two independent ways — three rounds of detector fine-tuning directly against purified audio (Stage 3), and a 3x training-data scale-up (this update) — both converge to the same chance-level collapse, which localizes the failure to the frozen representation, not to detector capacity or data volume.
 That diagnosis is itself a finding, not just a negative result.
-3. The PGD-hybrid disruption mechanism is a working, novel *combination*: PGD itself is SafeSpeech's own mechanism, not something this project invented, but neither paper solves it jointly with a watermark-preservation objective — SafeSpeech's PGD only disrupts, VoiceMark's watermark only marks.
-This project's PGD solves both simultaneously, disrupting unauthorized voice cloning while *improving* watermark detection accuracy, confirmed at n=100 across three corpora at one fixed operating point with zero retuning.
-Reproduction + diagnosed gap + working combined mechanism is the shape of the contribution — what's still open is a fix for (2), which is the natural next step, not yet attempted (see Known limitations).
+(3) The PGD-hybrid disruption mechanism is a working, novel *combination*: the underlying algorithm — iterative, epsilon-bounded, sign-gradient perturbation — is SafeSpeech's own mechanism, not something this project invented (SafeSpeech's own paper doesn't call it "PGD," though it matches that method's textbook definition — see the SafeSpeech comparison in Section 3 for the precise distinction).
+Neither paper solves it jointly with a watermark-preservation objective — SafeSpeech's mechanism only disrupts, VoiceMark's watermark only marks.
+This project's version (named `disruption_pgd.py` here, using this project's own terminology) solves both simultaneously, disrupting unauthorized voice cloning while *improving* watermark detection accuracy, confirmed at n=100 across three corpora at one fixed operating point with zero retuning.
+(4) A distinct, previously-untested question — does the watermark survive real zero-shot cloning specifically, not just augmentations — turns out to be architecture-dependent: near-chance under YourTTS (protected or not), weak-but-real (~5 SD above chance, still far below VoiceMark's claimed 95%+) under XTTS (Section 9).
+This narrows the traceability claim honestly rather than leaving it implied by (1); it is a genuine open problem, not yet solved by anything in this repo.
+Reproduction + diagnosed AudioPure gap + working combined disruption/watermark mechanism + honestly-scoped cloning-survival finding is the shape of the contribution — what's still open is a fix for (2) and (4), neither yet attempted (see Known limitations).

 ---

-## This update — 3x data scale-up, finalized
+## This update — 3x data scale-up, finalized (2026-08-28)

 ![Stage 1 findings summary](./stage1_findings_summary.png)